tannguyen1024/adventure_book/README.md

 [![Database](Wireframe/ERD.png)](https://dbdesigner.page.link/TXqVPfzEwVwzTyp66)

 ## Stretch Goals

+#### Text-To-Speech
+- Implementing *Text-To-Speech* will allow better accessibility to younger audiences and others with issues reading.

 #### Uppy
 - *Uppy* will allow administrators to upload images online from popular sites such as Facebook, Instagram, Dropbox, or even their local computer.  *Uppy* will then provide a URL that administrators can use for their stories and snippets.